 Weather can make you very uncomfortable but, with some preparation, it shouldn’t kill you!

-Kenya, East Africa and came to America in 1965 and joined the U.S. Air Force.
+Peter grew up in Kenya, East Africa and came to America in 1965 and joined the U.S. Air Force.
 He is a graduate of the Air Force Survival Instructor Training School and has served as an instructor at the Basic Survival School, Spokane, Washington; the Arctic Survival School, Fairbanks, Alaska, and the Jungle Survival School, Republic of the Philippines.
 For twelve years, Peter was the Survival Training Director at the United States Air Force Academy, Colorado Springs, Colorado.
 He retired from the Air Force in 1995 after 30 years of service.

 In 1992, concerned with the number of accidents that were occurring in the outdoors annually and the number of tourists traveling overseas who were involved in unpleasant and sometimes life-threatening incidents Peter created OutdoorSafe.com